To access the CMS, you’ll need to provide your PID/password at: https://author.ensemble.vt.edu/

 Roles within Ensemble

 Users in Ensemble will be assigned one of three roles.
 They are:

 Author: An author can create or edit content.
 An author can start a workflow, but cannot publish a page or assets directly.

 Publisher: A publisher can create or edit content.
 Publishers can also start a workflow and publish items to the live site.

 Web Administrator: A web administrator can create, edit, and publish content.
-Web admins perform other tasks, too, including adding/removing users and assigning user roles.
+Web admins are the only users who can set advanced properties and shortented vanity URLs.
+Web admins add and remove content creators and assign user roles.
 Web admins are considered the points of contact with the Ensemble team and are expected to manage their respective web groups.